mohio-new-zealand/csharpTest/README.md

 ----
 1. The entire solution must be written in C# .net5
 2. Please modify the solution anyway you prefer.
-	a.
-You can modify classes, rename and add methods, change property types, add projects
+   1. You can modify classes, rename and add methods, change property types, add projects
-	b.
-Use libraries or frameworks (must be .net based)
+   1. Use libraries or frameworks (must be .net based)
 3. Write tests

 Show your skills